Achieve with NERAF working as CRC Service

 Our CRC staff;

-Team Leader: Paul Davis, Recovery Coach’s: Julie Carr, Peter Currah, Michelle Hope, Our service is delivered by paid workers in conjunction with mentors and volunteers, many of them have direct experience of drug and alcohol use.
+Project Manager: Shellie Nichols-Key, Recovery Coach’s: Julie Carr, Michelle Hope, Debbie Robson.
+Our service is delivered by paid workers in conjunction with volunteers, many of them have direct experience of drug and alcohol use.

 Our Service Intention is to reduce re-offending of those experiencing drug and / or alcohol misuse.